spaceappchile/team07/README.md

 ArduSat Pi:
 ======================================
-A triple modular redundancy flight computer based on Arduino and Raspberry Pi
+A redundancy-enabled satellite computer based on Arduino and Raspberry Pi
 --------------------------------------------

 This project aims to define a cubesat payload architecture based on ArduSat and using a Raspberry Pi to extend processing capabilities.
 In order to arrive at a reliable, flight-capable solution, we have attempted to produce a redundant system where each processor is replicated three times and an FPGA works as an arbiter and voting mechanism.